List of Courage the Cowardly Dog characters: Shirley the Medium

-Shirley the Medium is a small green Chihuahua garbed as a stereotypical Gypsy fortune-teller who resides in a dilapidated caravan.
-She has a strong dislike of Eustace (whom she always refers to as "the stupid one") because of his greed and selfishness.
-Due to this she often places Eustace under curses to get him to be a better person.
+Shirley the Medium (voiced by Mary Testa) is a small green Chihuahua garbed as a stereotypical Gypsy fortune-teller who resides in a dilapidated caravan.
+She has a strong dislike of Eustace because of his greed and selfishness.
 Shirley is one of Courage's three confidants, the others being the Computer and Dr. Vindaloo, and helps him occasionally by casting and reciting spells and playing the saxophone in-between verses.

+General Horton and Lieutenant Gidley

+General Horton and Lieutenant Gidley (respectively voiced by Ron McLarty and Chuck Montgomery) are military officers who are stationed in Nowhere.
+They often appear in episodes involving government operations in which Courage has to solve for himself, due to the duo distracting themselves with their continuous fighting with cartoonish violence.